updateInputSettings()

 Custom

 Updates settings applied to local media inputs during a Daily call.
-Returns a Promise that does not resolve until settings are updated.
+Returns a Promise that resolves with the resulting inputSettings object.
+The Promise does not resolve until settings are updated.

 {inputSettings}